 Ian retired in 2009 and since May 2009 Alison Bletcher has been our Musical Director.

-The Ladybrook Singers celebrated their 80th Anniversary in 2008.
+The Ladybrook Singers is celebrating their 90th Anniversary in 2018.